AdamInTheOculus/scrape-indeed/README.md

 #### That's great.
 But that only gives us 10 job postings.
 - We can ask for the next 10 ads by using `IndeedService.nextPage()`
 - We can see which ad index we're currently at by using `IndeedService.parameters.adIndex`
-- Once you've performed a search, the `data` returned contains a variable letting you know the total number of job postings: `data.featuredAdCount`
+- Once we've performed a search, the returned `data` object has a property containing the total number of job postings: `data.featuredAdCount`

 ```javascript
 // Require our module.